bardzjhe/Galaxia-Connect/README.md

    npm install (in the react-client folder) npm start
    ```

-   Run the client first and then the server, enter the correct user name and password to start using.
+   Run the server first then the client.
+   The client will start on port 3000.
    The server will start on port 8080.